Where can you get panoramic views of Los Angeles, Greek and Roman sculpture, and modern architecture all at the same place?

 Left: sprawling food court with arguably the best views in LA.
 Right: More fascinating architecture.
 Lines + stone = love.

 I came here on a weekday, so it wasn’t super crowded.
-There were many tourists, and I loved being in an international environment.
-I am still a tourist at heart, in a way.
+There were many tourists, but I loved rubbing shoulders with international peeps.

-And because I can never resist photos of gorgeous gift shops…
+And because I can never resist gorgeous gift shops…

-I visited on a weekday so it closed at 5.30pm.
-I didn’t get to catch the sunset this time.
-Later I realize the Getty closes at 9pm on Saturdays, so catching the sunset one day is definitely on my list.
+I didn’t get to catch the sunset this time because it closes at 5.30pm on weekdays.
+Later I realized the Getty closes at 9pm on Saturdays, so catching the sunset one day is now on my list.